SuperIlu/DOjS/README.md

 to me for distribution in WATTCP under my copyright.
 To my knowledge, all copyrights exercised are listed at the top of this file.
 If this is incorrect, please contact me so I can rectify the situation.

+## cURL
+See LICENSE file.

+## OpenSSL
+The OpenSSL toolkit stays under a double license, i.e. both the conditions of the OpenSSL License and the original SSLeay license apply to the toolkit.

 # Usage
 ## Command line